-The primary purpose of a risk register is to ensure that risks are systematically identified, assessed, and managed, allowing organizations to proactively address potential issues before they escalate into significant problems.
-By maintaining a comprehensive risk register, organizations can better understand their risk landscape and develop effective strategies to mitigate or eliminate risks.
+The primary purpose of a risk register is to ensure you systematically identify, assess, and manage risks, allowing your organization to proactively address potential issues before they escalate into significant problems.
+By maintaining a comprehensive risk register, your organization can better understand their risk measures and develop effective strategies to mitigate or eliminate risks.

 Importance in risk management